Tim Ellis (lawyer): Notable cases

+Kerr was soon to retire and timed his attack in order to be beyond the reach of the Privileges Committee for it.

 In 2010, Ellis conducted the trial of Susan Neill-Fraser for the murder of Bob Chappell on Australia Day, 2009.
 The result was that Neill-Fraser was found guilty of murder, and sentenced to 26 years’ imprisonment with a non-parole period of 18 years.
 Ellis later defended the verdict and sentence before the Court of Criminal Appeal, with the result that the verdict was undisturbed, but the sentence was reduced to 23 years' imprisonment, with a non-parole period of 13 years.
 Ellis again successfully defended the verdict before the High Court of Australia on a special leave application.

 Ellis was the subject of personal litigation against him and his former partners of the firm of Clarke & Gee, by a former client who alleged that one of the partners had given negligent advice in relation to the Launceston Tudor Motor Inn.

 Criminal charge, appeal, and dismissal

 On 24 March 2013, Ellis was driving south on the Midland Highway in Tasmania around a sweeping bend when his vehicle crossed into a lan of oncoming traffic.
 Ellis managed to steer his vehicle in the wrong lane for some 30 seconds, over 700 metres.
 He collided with a vehicle being driven by Natalia Pearn.
 Ms Pearn died as a result of the crash.

 Ellis was charged with negligent driving causing death, and pleaded not guilty.
 Describing the crash in her evidence, Ellis’ partner, Anita Smith, told the court:

 It was like a hole had opened up in the earth and we had fallen through it ...
 I presumed I was dead.
 I could see the driver’s face and I was just praying that we wouldn’t collide – but we did...Their car spun into a ditch and there was silence...Tim said, ‘We’re alive and I’ve broken my leg’, so I realised I wasn't dead.